fernandoescolar/Xunit.Assume/README.md

 }
 ```

 Going deep in to the code you can determine when the `state` stored in the context is `Active`,  `CanExecute` method will return `false`, and `true` otherwise.
-So I can test the `Execute` method excluding the case when `state` is `Active`, but it wont provide information about what really happens with this particular case.
+So you can test the `Execute` method excluding the case when `state` is `Active`, but it wont provide information about what really happens with this particular case.

 For this case you may want to explicitly notify other developers about this special behavior.
 To achieve this you can use `Assume` to skip the test when `state` is `Active`: